difanj0713/SPIN/README.md

 ## Citation
-If you find our code or datasets useful in your research, we would appreciate it if you could cite our paper
+If you find our provided resources useful, we would appreciate it if you could consider citing our paper

 ```TeX
 @misc{liu2023sparsifythenclassify,
       title={Sparsify-then-Classify: From Internal Neurons of Large Language Models To Efficient Text Classifiers},